-- NEVER pay them for equipment or resources or anything to start a job.
+- NEVER pay them for equipment, training, resources or anything to start a job.

 - If it smells fishy, if you feel something in your gut, or if they are giving you the runaround if you’ve put A LOT of time in already and they still haven’t started a contract or anything – Just cut the ties now.

-Tips for Getting the Most out of These Work From Home Websites
+Tips for Getting the Most Out of These Remote Jobs